dmbarbour/glas/docs/GlasNamespaces.md

         { "bar" => "xyo", "baro" => "z", "f" => "xy", "foo" => "z" }            # rewrite
         # Note that NULL and WARN are never rewritten under 'fby'.

-We can further simplify the resulting TL by recognizing and removing redundant rules.
-For example, we don't need rule `"xy" => "zy"` if `"x" => "z"` exists.
-We don't need rule `"xy" => NULL` if `"x" => NULL` exists.
+We finally recognize and remove redundant rules introduced by this rewrite.
+For example, we don't need rule `"xy" => "zy"` if `"x" => "z"` exists, and we don't need rule `"xy" => NULL` if `"x" => NULL` exists.

 ## Localizations

-Localizations allow programs to capture a 'link' scope for deferred use in multi-stage programming.
-For example, we could support a primitive like `(%ast.eval Localization ASTDataExpr)` that will evaluate an AST under a specific view of the namespace.
+Localizations allow programs to capture a 'link' scope for deferred use.
+In glas systems, this should be deferred to a later compile-time stage, perhaps contingent on static parameters through the call graph.
+Use of localizations at runtime is technically feasible but would contradict many optimizations that I want for glas.

-*Note:* Localizations are best used in context of compile-time computations.
-Any potential use of localizations at runtime will hinder dead-code elimination, lazy evaluation, static analysis, and convenient nice features.
+*Note:* This namespace-layer localization only captures linking to the namespace layer.
+In practice, we'll want to also capture local stack variables and algebraic effects handlers for operations such as 'eval'.
+This might be reified by a `(%scope z:(List of TL) StackScope)` wrapper.

 ## Prefix Uniqueness and Name Mangling